dfinity/examples/motoko/README.md

 These examples use a minimal front end component.

-- `cert-var` -- a single certified variable in Motoko.
 - `random_maze` -- random maze generation, with IC-based randomness.
 - `life` -- demonstrates upgrades among three-versions and stable state migration.